ggwpez/substrate-weight-compare/README.md

 `weights/**/*.rs` is preferred to `weights/*.rs` to include possible sub-folders like XCM.
 The `mod.rs` file is *always* excluded.

+## Pallet

+Filter by the pallets to include by using a [Regex].
+Examples:
+- `.*` would be *any* pallet.
+- `system|assets` would be the `system` and the `assets` pallet.
+- `

+## Extrinsic

+Analogous to the [Pallet](#pallet) filter this filters by the extrinsics using a [Regex].
+Examples:
+- `.*` would be *any* extrinsic.
+- `mint|burn` would be the `mint` and the `burn` extrinsics.

 ## Evaluation Method

 The evaluation method defines how the weight equation is evaluate (=calculated).
 This is a deciding factor when making a decision whether or not a weight got worse.

-- Base: Only consider the constant factor of the weight plus storage operations.
+- *Base*: Only consider the constant factor of the weight plus storage operations.
-- Worst: This sets all components to 100 and thereby emulating high inputs.
-This is a best-effort approach until [substrate#11397](https://github.com/paritytech/substrate/issues/11397) is done.
+- *Guess Worst*: This sets all components to 100 and thereby emulating high inputs.
+This is a best-effort approach in case your weight files do not have [component range annotations](https://github.com/paritytech/substrate/issues/11397).
+- *Exact Worst*: Calculates the exact worst case weight by setting all components to their respective maximum.
+This requires your weight files to support component range annotations.
+One way to check that is to search for the string `"The range of component"` in your weight.rs files.

 NOTE: The storage weights are currently set to RocksDB Substrate default.
 This will be changed to include the correct values soon.